 The discussion below could be extended by pointing out that there is a fifth notion of freedom which refers to what you are free to do within a context of a game, a system of laws, a moral regime etc. This notion of freedom is close to the notion of permission.
 It is worth noting that the law may forbid something without enforcing that proscription.
 So many people constantly do what they are not free to do in this sense.

-These notes form an extension to my paper originally written around 1988 and revised a few times:
+This is an extension to my paper originally written around 1988 as news group post, and revised a few times thereafter:

 "How to dispose of the free will issue"